atymic/deployer-php-action/README.md

   This key should start with `-----BEGIN RSA PRIVATE KEY-----`, consist of many lines and ends with `-----END RSA PRIVATE KEY-----`.
   You can just copy the key as-is from the private key file.
   _Note: This actions supports both standard keys & pem keys (the action will fix the formatting before loading them into the agent)._
 3. Add another Secret called `SSH_KNOWN_HOSTS`, and paste the key fingerprint(s) of your server.
-You can find these using the following command `ssh-keyscan rsa -t <server IP>`.
+You can find these using the following command `ssh-keyscan -t rsa <server IP or hostname>`.
+Make sure you're using the same hostname or IP as you defined in the "host" section of your deploy.php.
+4.
    **Disabling Host Check Checking (Not Recommended):**
    You can disable strict host key checking by passing `ssh-disable-host-key-checking: true` to the action.